chrisnoonan98675/site/xl-release/how-to/remote-completion-plugin.markdown

 In the release flow editor, remote completion tasks have a purple border.

-When a remote completion task has been started, the users that are assigned to the task will receive an email.
+When a Remote completion task has been started, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
 This email contains two buttons Complete task and Fail task.

 **_TODO img of email with buttons_**